-Did you know that Raccoons may see very well due to their masks?
+Did you know that these animals may see very well due to their masks?

 Also, Cincinnati raccoons are subtle little fellas that can actually damage your home and make a toilet out of your attic.
-I can’t tell you the number of telephone calls we’ve gotten about raccoons trashing an attic, chewing through plumbing, or perhaps jealous male raccoons unleashing their anger on some young juveniles (not a beautiful sight!).
+I can’t tell you the number of telephone calls we’ve gotten about a wild animal trashing an attic, chewing through plumbing, or perhaps jealous male raccoons unleashing their anger on some young juveniles (not a beautiful sight!).

-Mother raccoons simply like attics.
+Mother animals simply like attics.
 They are the safest places to rear their young.
 Spring is the prime period for young kits to be born.
-A girl raccoon can rear several juveniles per year.
+A girl raccoon in Cincinnati can rear several juveniles per year.

-A raccoon in the attic may create all sorts of damage.
-They enjoy to eat electrical wires as well as harming the roof and interior.
+Wildlife in the attic may create all sorts of damage.
+They enjoy eating electrical wires as well as harming the roof and interior.

-Can you believe that Raccoons have very sensitive hands that almost act as a second set of eyes.
+Can you believe that this wildlife has a very sensitive hands that almost act as a second set of eyes.

 They also take up residence under sheds, in jacuzzis and outbuildings.
 A shed is typically elevated off the ground and is ideal for raising a family.
 If there is protection they will certainly seek it!

-We make sure to make use of humane traps, since the last thing you want is the smell of dead raccoons wafting down from the attic.
+We make sure to make use of humane traps since the last thing you want is the smell of dead wildlife wafting down from the attic.

-Humane traps generally can be found in two forms
+Humane traps for wildlife generally can be found in two forms

 - One way trap doors